How to manage a startup business loan

 Key takeaways

-• A startup business loan can help new companies develop and grow, covering everything from bringing on new headcount to buying key equipment
+- A startup business loan can help new companies develop and grow, covering everything from bringing on new employees to buying key equipment

-• If you default on the loan, you could risk not just your company but also your personal assets
+- If you default on the loan, you could risk your company and your personal assets

 It’s good news if your business can qualify for a startup loan.
 They are excellent ways to increase cash flow and cover the big expenses that might arise as you expand.
 But before you take on any debt — or even submit an application — know how you will manage your startup business loan and what happens if you cannot repay.